 Once your columns are set, select “Format as Table” from the menu bar and ensure “My table has headers” is ticked before selecting OK:

 Your sheet should now look like this.

 Return back to your Flow.
-We’ll now make begin to map the items to the particular Columns/rows within the spreadsheet we’ve just created.
+We’ll now begin to map the items to the particular columns/rows within the Spreadsheet we’ve just created.

-Once added, define the library, location, file and we’re looking at.
+Once added, define the library, location, file and we’re referencing.
 After these are populated, you’ll see the columns within the sheet ready to map the response/audit data to.